mkingsnorth/quad_maker_docs/docs/workspace.rst

 .. image:: _static/images/keyboard_shortcut_menu.jpg
    :alt: Keyboard Shortcuts

-The bottom part if the view displays all main keyboard shortcuts for the :ref:`Quad Maker tool set<toolset>`.
+The bottom part if the view displays all main keyboard shortcuts for the :ref:`Quad Maker tool set<tools>`.
 These will change depending on the type of sub tool you are using.